 This plant was formerly in the genus Zigadenus.
 The remaining Zigadenus species in New York (Z. leimanthoides) Z. leimanthoides is only found along the coastal plain of Long Island, outside the known range of Anticlea elegans ssp. glaucus.
 The two are also easily distinguished morphologically.
 The tepals of Zigadenus leimanthoides are smaller (3-6 mm) with only a single unlobed gland at the base.
 Vegetatively, A. elegans var. glaucus could look like a number of members within the Liliaceae (especially Veratrum and Amianthium species), so it is important to identify the plant with fruit or flowers.

 Anticlea elegans ssp. glaucus typically flowers from late June through August with fruits persisting until the first frost.

-The time of year you would expect to find Mountain Death Camas flowering and fruiting in New York.
+The time of year you would expect to find White Death Camas flowering and fruiting in New York.